-ODD101, Introduction to Ophthalmic Dispensing (4 credits)

-Designed to introduce the student to the field of Ophthalmic Dispensing, this course will provide a general overview of optical theory and is intended to provide the student with a basis for more advanced study.
+ODD101, Introduction to Ophthalmic Dispensing (4 credits/6 contact hours) Designed to introduce the student to the field of Ophthalmic Dispensing, this course will provide a general overview of optical theory and is intended to provide the student with a basis for more advanced study.
 The course will include segments of basic lens theory, normal and abnormal vision, the history of lenses and eyeglasses, an introduction to prism, and a determination of lens power at any point of a lens.
 The laboratory component will include introduction to the lensometer, marking and blocking devices, mechanical edging equipment and hand edgers, as well as an overview of the fabrication process.
 Lecture: 3 hours per week.
 Laboratory: 3 hours per week.
+(Existing course, published September 2013) (Updated November 2014)

-ODD102, Ophthalmic Dispensing I (4 credits)

-This course will deal with the relationship between spectacles and the patient's visual needs.
+ODD102, Ophthalmic Dispensing I (4 credits/6 contact hours) This course will deal with the relationship between spectacles and the patient's visual needs.
 Topics shall include frame types and materials and the proper fitting and adjusting of spectacles, determination of lens thickness and weight, and vertical prism imbalance at the reading level.
 The laboratory segment shall include work in neutralization, fabrication of multifocal spectacles, pattern making, tinting, and lab equipment operation and maintenance.
 Lecture: 3 hours per week.
 Laboratory: 3 hours per week.
 Prerequisite: ODD101 with a grade of "C" or better.
+(Existing course, published September 2013) (Updated November 2014)